Cyber Security Awareness Month

 “Do your Part. #BeCyberSmart” is the motto of this year’s Cyber Security Awareness Month.

 You could not ask for a more appropriate message, as criminals continue to prey on users to kick-start cyber-attacks.
-Data from the FBI shows that reported phishing victims counted up to 241,324 in 2020, which is over double the number reported in 2019.
+Data from the FBI shows that reported phishing victims counted up to 323,972 in 2021, which is a 34% increase on the number reported in 2020.

 Users must be protected from such attacks.
 Many institutions have invested in SEGs (secure email gateways) and firewalls but these aren’t silver bullets to the phishing dilemma; there will never be one.
 These technological solutions don’t, however, address security awareness.
 To significantly reduce the risk of users falling for phishing emails, users need to be made aware of and how simple it is to fall for phishing scams which have become more and more sophisticated over time.
 Running simulated phishing attacks, as part of a security awareness campaign, is a highly effective way to alert users to the vagaries of different tactics employed by malicious actors attempting to gain access to your data and/or credentials via phishing.